iamd3vil/danse/README.md

 # Danse

-Danse is a DNS resolver which receives packets over conventional DNS(UDP) and resolves it by talking to another resolver over DNS over HTTPS(DoH) or DNS Over TLS(DoT).
-DoH/DoT would reduce any snooping by ISP or any middlemen since the requests would be encrypted.
+Danse is a DNS resolver which receives packets over conventional DNS(UDP) and resolves it by talking to another resolver over DNS over HTTPS(DoH) or DNS Over TLS(DoT) or DNSCrypt.
+DoH/DoT/DNSCrypt would reduce any snooping by ISP or any middlemen since the requests would be encrypted.

-This would allow any application which doesn't support DoH/DoT still use DoH/DoT.
+This would allow any application which doesn't support DoH/DoT/DNSCrypt still use DoH/DoT/DNSCrypt.
 Danse is supposed to be run locally or on a local network.
 There is no point running this over internet since DNS queries then wouldn't be encrypted between your device and Danse.

 ## Usage